SparrowBrain/Playnite.GGDeals/README.md

 2. Select libraries you want to sync.
 By default all libraries except for Steam and GOG will be synced;
 3. Either sync individual games via the game menu, or sync all games via Main menu -> Extensions -> GG.deals -> Add games to GG.deals collection...;
 4. In case there are any syncing failures, check the Main menu -> Extensions -> GG.deals -> Show failures...;
-5. Manually add the games to you collection on the website.
+5. Manually add the games to your collection on the website.
 Remove these games from failures list;
     ![Main NextPlay view screenshot](/ci/screenshots/04.jpg)

 In my experience this extension can successfully add ~80% of games.
 Sadly, the url pattern is not as consistent as I expected, hence some manual labor will be required.